bjorngrunde/fiddlesticks/README.md

 As for now: W.i.P

+Require the gem.

 ```
-  opt = Fiddlesticks.new
+ require 'fiddlesticks.rb'

-  opt.measure do
+ measure do
   1000.times do
     "SOME STRING".downcase
   end
  end
  ```
- The object ***measure*** method will accept a block and return a table with usefull information that may help when optimizing your code.
+ The global ***measure*** method will accept a block and print a table with usefull information that may help when optimizing your code.
  ```
  +--------------+---------+-----------+--------------+-------------+------+
 | Ruby Version | GC      | GC Sweeps | Total Memory | Memory Used | Time |